raseenaanwar/E-CLARIA-AI-/README.md

-# 🤖 E-CLARIA: Empowering Charities with AI-Driven Fundraising
+# 🤖 E-CLARIA: Empowering Charity Leaders & Autonomous Resource Impact Assistant

 E-CLARIA is an enterprise-grade AI platform designed to help charity leaders and nonprofit professionals craft intelligent fundraising strategies, collaborate with peers, and build sustainable impact — all powered by the latest in Groq + LLaMA 3/3.1 technology.